 Texas Instruments released their TI 99/4A system in June 1981, a replacement for the also-ran 99/4 from the previous era.
 Armed with a 16-bit processor and Bill Cosby, it was massively, albeit very briefly successful.
 But they made the fatal mistake of getting in a price war against the VIC-20, and soon they were selling at a loss.

 While Apple and IBM are still around today, the kings of the home computer business are the long-defunct companies Commodore and Sinclair.
 Commodore's VIC-20 and the higher-end Commodore 64 utterly destroyed most of the other 8-bits in the American home market.
 Commodore cut prices to $200 for a C64.
 They sued any ex-Commodore engineer who tried to found their own business.
 They gave $100 rebates to anyone who shipped Commodore their old computer.
 Because of this, its market share jumped from 7% in 1982 to 40% exactly one year later.
 Its excellent graphics and sound (for an 8-bit computer) also allowed it to steal market share from game consoles as well.
 (This caused more wars.)
+And to top it all off, they managed to rope William Shatner in as their spokesperson.
 Unable to fight this juggernaut, Texas Instruments and Tandy abandoned their own platforms and became IBM-clone makers.

 But Commodore met its low-cost match in the United Kingdom: Sinclair had spent years pursuing the goal of the world's cheapest home computer, and by 1984, Britons could get a $50 ZX81 or a $150 ZX Spectrum.
 It even pushed out game consoles like the NES due to its sheer value.
 In the East Bloc, it was the home computer, as it was extremely easy to implement it had none of the custom chips of the C64.
 Just don't ask which one is better.